zalando/skipper/docs/kubernetes/ingress-usage.md

     setResponseHeader("X-Foo", "bar")

-### Enable gzip
+### Enable compression

-Compress responses with gzip.
+Compress responses with gzip/brotli (depending on accepted encoding).

     compress() // compress all valid MIME types compress("text/html") // only compress HTML files
-    compress(9, "text/html") // control the level of compression, 1 = fastest, 9 = best compression, 0 = no compression
+    compress(11, "text/html") // control the level of compression, 1 = fastest, 11 = best compression (fallback to 9 for gzip), 0 = no compression

 ### Set the Path